amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-41 Population counter using a vector HDL bits problem
     A "population count" circuit counts the number of '1's in an input vector.
 Build a population count circuit for a 255-bit input vector.

+#### Day-42 Double Edge triggered flip-flop HDL bit problem
+    The doub_edge_ff implements a D flip-flop with XOR logic.
+The output q is derived from the XOR of intermediate flip-flop outputs triggered by both the positive and negative edges of the clock.
+The doub_edge_ff_tb is a testbench that applies a sequence of inputs to verify the behavior of the Flip flop.